 Individuals who are addicted to the prescription drug butorphanol may need butorphanol addiction treatment to recover from physical or mental dependence on the drug.
 Butorphanol is a type of narcotic painkiller used to relieve headaches.
 It is similar in structure to heroin, morphine, codeine, oxycodone, and methadone.

-If you have concerns about your use of butorphanol, call 1-800-928-9139 to talk to a treatment adviser about recognizing the signs of addiction and how to enroll in a butorphanol addiction treatment program if necessary.
+If you have concerns about your use of butorphanol, call 1-888-287-0471 Who Answers? to talk to a treatment adviser about recognizing the signs of addiction and how to enroll in a butorphanol addiction treatment program if necessary.

 Uses of Butorphanol